rahulkmishra/incrLaSVM/README.md

   3.  lasvm file(name: \<model_file\>.lasvm)
   4.  lacache file(name: \<model_file\>.lacache)

-For training the model incrementally without persistence, example of the command that needs to be issued is:
+For training the model having incremental nature without persistence(here, only model file is persisted), example of the command that needs to be issued is:

 la_svm –i 2 -c 16 –g 1 –p 2 –m 2000 \<input_file\> \<model_file\>